FarmBot-Docs/farmbot-software/v15/app/settings/account-settings.md

 # Confirm emergency unlock

-Disabling this setting will prevent a browser dialog from asking for confirmation when using the <span class="fb-button fb-yellow">UNLOCK</span> button after an emergency stop.
+Enabling this setting will show a browser dialog asking for confirmation when using the <span class="fb-button fb-yellow">UNLOCK</span> button after an emergency stop.

 # User interface read-only mode